 Seeing its importance in kitchen décor, it matters a lot what material, finish and design you choose for your countertop.
 We have put together the hottest countertop trends for 2018 that will give you ideas for your own kitchen.
 As you would expect, these trends focus heavily on color and material choices.
 Spoiler alert: quartz is still king of kitchen countertops.

 1. Quartz is Here to Stay

 Quartz was introduced as a high-end alternative to granite, check out our granite vs quartz article.
 Granite a natural rock, has for years dominated the countertop scene especially for homeowners who want something strong, durable and good looking.
-But it has a downside… It is porous.
+But it has a downside–it is porous.
 This means that liquids like water, wine, and oils can seep through the surface causing staining.
-Even worse, it encourages breeding of dangerous bacteria that could leave your countertop unsanitary.
+Even worse, it encourages the breeding of dangerous bacteria that could leave your countertop unsanitary.

 3. Countertops With Character – Veining and Patterns Get Popular

 Homeowners are seeking a bit more character in their countertops.
 Thankfully, technology is there to offer creative solutions.
 Today, countertops come in a wide variety of patterns unlike the plain styles of years past.
 Say goodbye to the round particulates of countertops past and hello to realistic veining.

 Materials like quartz are being designed to resemble slabs of natural stone, like granite & marble.
 This involves creating veins in interesting patterns swirled into the countertop slabs.
 This added boost to your creative personality in your kitchen will wow.
 Want something even more realistic; then no need for a polished piece–honed and leathered finishes have the durability needed for the kitchen but have a drastically different look in the space.